 Image Source: originallittlehellraiser

-Young children seem to grow at an exponential rate and more often than not clothing becomes too small within a couple of years.
+Young children seem to grow at an exponential rate and more often than not kids ski clothing becomes too small within a couple of years.
 One way to extend the life of a jacket is to get one with extendable arms.
 The inner cuffs unpin and fold out lengthening the sleeves.

 When it comes to skis and boots, shop bought equipment will be more comfortable and perform better than rentals.
 That being said renting on their first trip can often be a safe and sensible option particularly if they choose not continue with the sport in future.